 Drum Ambition features a structured curriculum, including multi-angle HD videos, downloadable sheet music, additional audio file examples, and full support.
 There is also a monthly video blog exclusively for members, and multiple written blog topics relevant to beginner and hobbyist drummers, as well as drummers with more experience.
 Not a beginner?
 Click here to see how Drum Ambition can help you.

-Drum Ambition instructional videos are split in two categories.
+Drum Ambition instructional videos are split into three categories.

 - Lesson Videos.
 These are instructional videos that will show you how to play the important beginner drum beats and drum fills.

 - Notation Videos.
 Instructional videos that show you how to read and count music, as well as understanding the sticking concepts that help build control.

 - Special Feature Videos.
 Essential tips on developing technique, setting-up and positioning your drums, and a monthly video blog.